vproxy-tools/SwiftLinkedListAndHash/README.md

 In some cases the compiler may think that they are short lived and they could be released without checking the reference counter.

 You can use `ENSURE_REFERENCE_COUNTED(elem)` to ensure it's reference counted.

+When using the collections, you must make sure `w.destroy()` is called after finished using the collection, you can store the collections inside a `class`, and destroy them in the `deinit {}` block.